 - Compete on athletic teams in the charter school league

 - Perform with the drama club and dance team

 - Build and program robots to perform specific tasks then compete with Robotics teams across DC and Maryland

-- Improve the earth through Thurgood Marshall Academy’s Green Club, which maintains the largest school garden in the District.
+- Improve the earth through Thurgood Marshall Academy’s Green Club, which maintains one of the largest school gardens in the District.